The rapper mogul Jay-Z wants to help Hispanic and Black minority cannabis entrepreneurs get into the cannabis industry through his new company.

 “In addition to building the most influential portfolio of cannabis and hemp brands in the world, The Parent Company’s vertical operational platform has been designed for growth and future mergers and acquisitions, forging a path to redefine the cannabis industry in California,” said TPCO CEO Steve Allan said.

 Caliva is a leading vertically integrated cannabis operator in California with a direct-to-consumer platform.
 Left Coast Ventures is a diversified cannabis and hemp company specializing in cultivation, extraction, manufacturing, brand development, and distribution.
-Left Coast Ventures and its subsidiaries want to shape the cannabis industry in the United States through acquisitions, investments, and incubation while building a respected portfolio of top-shelf brands.
+Left Coast Ventures and its subsidiaries want to shape the cannabis industry in the United States.
+They would do so through acquisitions, investments, and incubation while building a respected portfolio of top-shelf brands.
 Wholly owned, licensed, and/or distributed brands within the Left Coast Ventures portfolio include Marley Natural, founded in part by Rohan Marley, a son of Bob Marley.
-A longtime resident of Essex County, NJ, he wants a dispensary in New Jersey.
+A longtime Essex County, NJ resident, he wants a New Jersey dispensary.

 Roc Nation, founded by Jay-Z in 2008, has grown into one of the world’s leading entertainment companies.
 They work with recording artists, producers, and songwriters.
 Roc Nation’s clients include some of the biggest names in entertainment, like Rihanna.
-It is also a full-service organization, supporting a diverse roster as a talent agency (like in Entourage) via artist management, music publishing, touring, production, and brand development.
+It is also a full-service organization.
+They support a diverse roster as a talent agency (like in Entourage) via artist management, music publishing, touring, production, and brand development.
 They also represent athletes.

 It will be interesting to see if Jay-Z and his business partners can pull off the socially just Multi-State Operator (MSO) they seek to create.